 The SAM analysis used measurements of SRA habitat features in both existing (without-project) and designed (with-project) conditions.
-Shoreline surveys conducted in 2018 and 2020 provided the without-project data and the 65-percent design plans provided the with-project data.
-The SAM analysis for individual fish species followed the approach used in the 2015 NMFS Biological Opinion (BO) for the ARCF 2016 Project.
+Shoreline surveys conducted in 2019 and 2020 provided the without-project data and the 65-percent design plans provided the with-project data.
+The SAM analysis for individual fish species followed the approach used in the 2015 NMFS Biological Opinion (BO) for the ARCF 2016 Project and revised in the 2021 NMFS BO.

-As described in the original NMFS BO, 66 SAM results are weighted relative response index (WRI) values that represent the difference between modeled fish responses to existing (without-project) conditions and designed (with-project) conditions.
+As described in the original NMFS BO66 and 2021 NMFS BO,67 SAM results are weighted relative response index (WRI) values that represent the difference between modeled fish responses to existing (without-project) conditions and designed (with-project) conditions.
 Negative WRI values indicate that existing conditions are better for fish and positive WRI values indicate that designed (proposed future) conditions are better for fish.
-While the quantified WRI values are provided in Appendix D, these numbers are used on a qualitative basis to determine the extent of impacts, and not a quantitative basis to assign value or absolute extent of impacts.
+While the quantified WRI values are provided in Appendix C, these numbers are used on a qualitative basis to determine the extent of impacts, and not a quantitative basis to assign value or absolute extent of impacts.
 Instead, impacts and mitigation have been assessed by determining the slope-area of the project footprint.
 The slope-area involves measuring surface area of the levee slope below the OHWM (18,500 cfs) and the natural benthic substrate out to the limit of rock placement.
-See Appendix D for details on updated SAM analysis methods and results.
+See Appendix C for details on updated SAM analysis methods and results.